risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Unity-and-MonoBehaviour.md

 Do not ever use this
 The power to find any object in a scene with a desired component sounds appealing, but it will iterate through every single object in the scene, searching through their components.
 It is a terrible performance killer and if you are caught using this you will be publicly shamed.

-# Using Scripts in Editor
+## Using Scripts in Editor
 While you are free to manipulate them as much as you want through code, MonoBehaviour components were intended to use in editor.
-Refer to this article on how to do as such: https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Using-MonoBehaviour-Scripts-in-Editor/
+Refer to [this article](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Using-MonoBehaviour-Scripts-in-Editor/) on how to do as such